-In order to ensure that the images are displayed optimally in carousel mode (and if you use the default settings for the width of your blog), we recommend that you use featured images with a size equal to 720 x 340 pixels on your notes.
+In order to ensure that the images are displayed optimally in carousel mode (and if you use the default settings for the width of your blog), we recommend that you use featured images with a size equal to 720 x 340 pixels on your articles.
 If you use smaller images, they will be enlarged and therefore pixelated.
 If you use larger images, the corresponding files will be unnecessarily large and will slow down the display of your blog for your readers.
 Try to respect this homothety as Hueman will crop your images to 720 x 340 pixels no matter what.

 Two columns for your articles

 In a magazine spirit, Hueman offers by default a two-column presentation of the articles excerpts, in the form of thumbnails, on the homepage and when browsing by category.
 The rectangular thumbnails of the featured images associated with the articles have a size of 520 x 245 pixels.
 If you use the featured carousel, however, plan to use 720 x 340 pixel featured images.

 If you prefer a more classic layout, in a single column (as in our Anthology blog), you can check the box “Display your blog posts as a standard list” in Appearance > Customize > Front page content.
 You can choose wether to display the extracts or the full articles.
 The featured images will then be placed to the left of each article excerpt in the form of 320 x 320 pixel square thumbnails.
 If you use the featured carousel, however, plan to use 720 x 340 pixel featured images.

 Always use a.jpg format and a resolution of 96 DPI for lighter images.